Nopfed/godot-arcade/README.md

 # Godot Arcade
-Godot renderer built on arweave using ArweaveKit for the 2023 arweave community hackathon.
+Godot renderer built on arweave using ArweaveKit for the 2023 Arweave Community Hackathon.

 ## Description